vipulnaik/diet-exercise-health/events/2025/2025-01-22-blood-tests.md

 the right arm) around 6:07 PM, almost three hours after my first meal, about about 2 days 6 hours after the blood draw.
 This was my first time doing hand gripper exercises after the blood draw.

+### Resumption of hand gripper exercises with the right hand (the blood draw arm) on 2025-01-25

+On Saturday 2025-01-25, I resumed hand gripper exercises with my right hand.
+I had resumed the left hand the previous day, so this completed the resumption of hand gripper exercises.